yuvalmGS/gigaspaces-wiki-jekyll/sbp/unit-of-work.markdown

 h1.
 How is the GigaSpaces Unit of Work configured?
 - Multiple polling containers running in the following mode are started:
--- Using {{SingleTakeReceiveOperationHandler}}.
+-- Using `SingleTakeReceiveOperationHandler`.
 -- Using one concurrent consumer thread.
 -- Consumed objects in a FIFO mode.
--- Template set with a different {{bucketId}} for each polling container - This ensures *no contention* or *race conditions* will be generated.
+-- Template set with a different `bucketId` for each polling container - This ensures *no contention* or *race conditions* will be generated.
 -- Using Local Transaction Manager.
-- The polling container {{SpaceDataEvent}} implementation flow:
+- The polling container `SpaceDataEvent` implementation flow:
 1. Transaction started and an object at the top of the FIFO chain is taken.
-2. To consume the entire group, a {{takeMultiple}} is called using a template with the group identity set.
+2. To consume the entire group, a `takeMultiple` is called using a template with the group identity set.
 The objects are retrieved in FIFO fashion (in order).
 3. Group is processed.
 4. Transaction is committed.
 5. Other groups are processes in-parallel by other polling containers.